poojan-pandya/calendar-wizard/README.md

 4. Import the generated .ics file in any supported calendar client (e.g. iCal, Outlook, Google Calendar)

 ## Future Work
-* Allow user to enter date instead of automatically using today's date
 * Allow the user to specify the timezone
 * Add functionality for all day events
 * Add functionality for alarms